bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 As with other leading frameworks, Vue allows you to take a webpage and split it up into reusable components.
 Each component then has its own HTML, CSS and JS needed to render that piece of the page—making it faster to make granular changes.

 Vue offers a more “batteries-included” approach to web application development.
-It’s simple to use and comes with [comprehensive documentation](https://vuejs.org/v2/guide/) and templates to guide you along.
+It's simple to use and comes with [comprehensive documentation](https://vuejs.org/v2/guide/) and templates to guide you along.

 ### 11. Meteor

 [Meteor.js](https://www.meteor.com/) is a free and open-source full-stack isomorphic framework (meaning you can run it both on the client and server side).
-It might not be as popular as React or Vue, but it’s still considered one of the best solutions to enable devs to swiftly build and deploy web, mobile or desktop apps.
+It might not be as popular as React or Vue, but it's still considered one of the best solutions to enable devs to swiftly build and deploy web, mobile or desktop apps.

-One of Meteor’s biggest selling points is that it seamlessly integrates with the rest of your tech stack—allowing you to focus on building rather than configuring tools to work together.
+One of Meteor's biggest selling points is that it seamlessly integrates with the rest of your tech stack—allowing you to focus on building rather than configuring tools to work together.
 Meteor APM also provides real-time metrics so you can monitor how your app is running.

 Boasting almost 14,000 packages, over half a million unique installs and used by companies like Ikea, Qualcomm and Honeywell, Meteor is a strong option.